kp300/BACKGROUND-LOGIN-SCREEN/README.md

 # Change Background Login Screen [Kali Linux]

-Actually it is not that difficult to change the background of the login screen in KaliLinux. we just need to prepare an image that will be used as a background, and then run the script it will automatically create a login screen background on your kalilinux.
+Actually it is not that difficult to change the background of the login screen in Kali Linux. we just need to prepare an image that will be used as a background, and then run the script it will automatically create a login screen background on your kali linux.

 ### Screenshoot
 ![screenshoot](https://user-images.githubusercontent.com/58439463/85416825-20045500-b599-11ea-9cf3-65de03860bb5.png)